 Please tell us about some of the hurdles and high-points of Hainan Airlines for the future?

 Opportunities abound!
 China is a big country with a very large population and a fast-growing economy.
 The Chinese government encourages enterprises to go out, which produces travel demand, closer trade and investment connections between China and foreign countries, and an easier visa policy that will stimulate passengers’ passion for travel – all good news for us.
+If you were to navigate to this page, you’d know that a few airline companies have accomplished those objectives.

 Challenges are mostly logistical in nature; limited traffic rights and slot resources (especially for first-tier cities in China), restrain our development to some extent.
 We are working hard to mine the potential of second-tier cities, but that makes sustainable development a challenge.
 Hainan Airlines – like many others – also faces intense competition from high-speed railways, and each other, so we are extending further around the globe to find more profit space.
 We are also keenly aware of the ever-increasing fuel price, so, again, like others, we will have to find ways to reduce costs in order to boost profit.